Safety Envelope for Orthogonal Collocation Methods in Embedded Optimal Control: Spectral and orthogonal collocation methods for solving ODEs

 \subsection{Spectral collocation and Gauss quadrature}

-The most common collocation approach, is the pseudospectral technique.
-By exploiting the spectral-based approach, an accurate solution is obtained using few collocation nodes with a spectral accuracy of convergence, faster than any power of $1/N$ and other methods, when applied to smooth problems~\cite{Huntington2007AdvancementAA}.
-In what follows, let $N$ be the number of collocation points.
-The spectral grid is defined by setting the Legendre-Gauss-Lobatto (LGL) points as the collocation points, resulting in a Lobatto pseudospectral method (LPM)~\cite{garg:hal-01615132}.
+In spectral-based collocation approaches, an accurate solution is obtained using few collocation nodes with a spectral accuracy of convergence, faster than any power of $1/N$ for smooth problems~\cite{Huntington2007AdvancementAA}, with $N$ the number of collocation points.
+There are three families of Legendre-Gauss quadratures to be used in a spectral collocation, among which the Legendre-Gauss-Lobatto (LGL).
+For this work, the focus is on LGL as it contains both ends $t_0$ and $t_f$, but the presented approach generalizes beyond the choice of quadrature.
+Readers are referred to other variants in~\cite{garg:hal-01615132}.
+The collocation points $\tau_i, i=2,\dots,N-1$ are uniquely chosen to be the roots of $\dot{\mathcal{L}}_{N-1}$, the derivative of the Legendre polynomial $\mathcal{L}_{N-1}$ of degree $N-1$, c.f~\eqref{eq:legendre_polynomial}.
+The two remaining collocation points are the boundaries $[-1,1]$ such that $\tau_i =: $~\cite{doi:10.1137/1.9780898718577}.
+This unique choice of collocation points defines the spectral grid of a Lobatto PS method (LPM)~\cite{garg:hal-01615132}.
 LPM can achieve exact estimation up to machine precision, as long as the true polynomial is up to degree $2N-3$, with a relatively small number of nodes~\cite{Huntington2007AdvancementAA} and a truncation error $O(h^{2N-2})$~\cite{10.5555/1942009}.
-The collocation points $\tau_i, i=2,\dots,N-1$ are uniquely chosen to be the roots of $\dot{\mathcal{L}}_{N-1}$, the derivative of the Legendre polynomial $\mathcal{L}_{N-1}$ of degree $N-1$, c.f~\eqref{eq:legendre_polynomial}.
-The two other remaining collocation points are the boundaries $[-1,1]$ such that $\tau_i =: $~\cite{doi:10.1137/1.9780898718577}.
-We consider the LPM variant, and refer the reader to other approaches in~\cite{garg:hal-01615132}.
-Since the Legendre polynomial is defined over $\tau\in[-1,1]$, the transformation from the original time domain $t\in[t_0, t_f]$ is:
+Since the Legendre polynomial is defined over $\tau\in[-1,1]$, the transformation from the original time domain $t\in[t_0, t_f]$ is: $t=\frac{t_f-t_0}{2}\tau + \frac{t_f+t_0}{2}$.
+It follows for scaling the dynamics and cost integral in $\tau$: $\int_{0}^{t_f}l(x(t),u(t))dt = \frac{t_f}{2}\int_{-1}^{1}l(x(\tau),u(\tau))d\tau$ with the time scale $t_f/2$.
+Finally, the integral of the Lagrange term $l(x(\tau),u(\tau))=:l(\tau)$ in the OCP cost function is given by the exactness of the Gauss quadrature rule as: